 Lewis Maleh highlights three considerations when hiring a CFO for an agency:

-1. Use a personalized approach
+1. Use a personalised approach

 Understand the culture of your agency, as well as the technical requirements for the role you’re advertising.